 - Knowing how to pack is the first step of mastering the biggest task of your relocation

-- Woman packing boxes on a table
+- Woman holding a box.

 The ‘how to pack’ part is so very important.
 And that’s why we are going to tell you exactly how to pack these specific items.